slatedocs/slate/source/includes/_endpoint-deck.md

 display_settings | object | Contains a set of attribtues to be interpreted by the client to render and export the analysis query_environment | object | Contains the `weight` and `filter` applied during the analysis, they will be applied up on future evaluation/render/export

+#### PATCH

+It is possible to bulk-edit several slides at once by PATCHing a shoji:catalog to this endpoint.

+The only editable attributes with this method are:

+ * title
+ * subtitle

+Other attributes should be considered read-only.

+Submitting invalid attributes or references to other slides, will cause the server to return a 400 error response.

 ### Entity

 `/datasets/223fd4/decks/slides/a126ce/`